 Up to 10% of newborns are born with a tongue- or lip-tie.
 Many cases go undiagnosed and can impact feeding, speech, and development without early attention.

 We use advanced laser and soft-tissue techniques to ensure fast healing and minimal discomfort.
 Most procedures are completed in just a few minutes with little to no bleeding.
-Our team is here to support your family every step of the way—from evaluation to aftercare.
+Our pediatric dentist is here to support your family every step of the way, from evaluation to aftercare.

 Schedule Today!